 Tell someone you are divorced (or getting divorced) and you are sure to get an earful, most times without even asking!
-“Who would divorce YOU?”
-“Men are such jerks!”
-“I bet he’s an asshole,” “Oh, I’m so sorry, was he cheating?” and my favorite, (and this is usually accompanied by the person putting his or hand on your shoulder): “Let me give you the best divorce advice.”
+“I had a feeling…” “Men are such jerks!”
+“I never liked him anyhow” “Oh, I’m so sorry, was he cheating?” and my favorite, (and this is usually accompanied by the person putting his or hand on your shoulder): “Let me give you the best divorce advice.”

 Most people love to talk versus listen.
 They jump at the chance to voice their opinions, to speak their minds, to try to impart their own little piece of wisdom onto you, and most of all, to give when they think is…the best divorce advice.

 Some divorce advice I have gotten in the past has been GREAT.
-Pearls of wisdom, valuable gems of information, and advice that I’ve listened to and was really glad I did.
+Pearls of wisdom, valuable gems, and advice that I’ve listened to and was really glad I did.

 Then there’s the advice I got that made me smile politely, while in my head I’m rolling my eyes so far back, I’m actually getting a headache.